PayPal Honey

-Honey Science Corporation (d/b/a PayPal Honey, previously Honey) is an American technology company and a subsidiary of PayPal.
+Honey Science Corporation (d/b/a PayPal Honey, previously Honey) is an American technology company and subsidiary of PayPal.
 It is known for developing a browser extension that automatically applies online coupons on e-commerce websites.
 Founded in 2012 by Ryan Hudson and George Ruan in Los Angeles, California, the company was acquired by PayPal in 2020 for approximately $4 billion.
-The company has come under scrutiny for overriding affiliate links and using misleading advertising.
+Honey has come under scrutiny for overriding affiliate links and using misleading advertising.

 History

-Entrepreneurs Ryan Hudson and George Ruan founded Honey in November 2012 in Los Angeles, California, after building a prototype of the browser extension in late October 2012.
+Entrepreneurs Ryan Hudson and George Ruan founded Honey in November 2012 in Los Angeles after building a prototype of the browser extension in late October 2012.
 A bug tester leaked the prototype to Reddit, where it gained adoption.
 By March 2014, the company had 900,000 organic users.

+In 2014, Honey raised a seed round of approximately $1.8 million from a group of investors that included Mucker Capital, Bam Ventures, Ludlow Ventures, and SXE Ventures.

 Honey raised a $26 million Series C round, led by Anthos Capital in March 2017.
-By January 2018, Honey had raised a total of $40.8 million in venture backing.
-In 2020, it was acquired by PayPal for about $4 billion, after which Honey became part of PayPal's rewards program.
+By January 2018, Honey had raised $40.8 million in venture backing.
+In 2020, it was acquired by PayPal for about $4 billion, after which it became part of PayPal's rewards program.

-In December 2019, Amazon claimed to its users that the extension was a security risk that sold personal information.
+In December 2019, Amazon told its users that the extension was a security risk that sold personal information.
 A Wired magazine article, written shortly after the acquisition, questioned whether the claim was motivated by PayPal's newly acquired ability to compete against Amazon.

-In 2020, the Better Business Bureau started an inquiry to investigate a Honey advertisement claiming: "With just a single click, Honey will find every working code on the internet and apply the best one to your cart".
-Honey told the BBB that it was already taking steps to discontinue the ad, and after agreeing to a permanent discontinuation, the inquiry was closed.
+In 2020, the Better Business Bureau started to investigate a Honey advertisement claiming: "With just a single click, Honey will find every working code on the internet and apply the best one to your cart".
+Honey told the BBB that it was already taking steps to discontinue the ad, and after it did so, the investigation was closed.

 In 2022, the company's trade name was changed to PayPal Honey.